Skip to main content

 1. The US QR code market is projected to grow at a CAGR of 14.5% through 2030, driven by marketing, restaurant menus, and contactless experiences.
 (Source: Fortune Business Insights)

 3. Canadian QR code adoption mirrors the US trajectory but lags approximately 12-18 months.
-Restaurant menu adoption, in particular, is lower in Canada at approximately 35-40% compared to 50-55% in the US.
+Restaurant menu adoption is lower in Canada at approximately 35-40% compared to 50-55% in the US, though payment QR adoption is growing faster thanks to Interac integration.

-Based on current market data, regulatory timelines, and technology trends, here is where QR codes are heading.
+Based on current market data, regulatory timelines, and technology trends, these are the developments that will shape QR code adoption over the next five years.

-1. The global QR code market is expected to surpass $30 billion by 2028, driven by payment adoption in Europe and regulatory mandates like the EU Digital Product Passport.
+1. The global QR code market is expected to surpass $33 billion by 2030, driven by payment adoption in Europe, regulatory mandates like the EU Digital Product Passport, and the replacement of traditional barcodes at retail checkout.

 2. GS1 Sunrise 2027 will make QR codes the primary product identifier at retail checkout, replacing traditional barcodes.
 This single regulatory shift will add billions of QR codes to global commerce.
 Read our GS1 Digital Link guide for implementation details.